Sunday July 7th, 10.30am – 12.30pm

 M.R.
 James’s East Anglian Connections and Influences

-Talk by Rik Hoggett, ex Suffolk County Council archaeologist, and Journal of Breckland Studies editorial panel member.
+Rik is a former Suffolk County Council archaeologist, and is also a Journal of Breckland Studies editorial panel member.

 M.R.
 James was a Cambridge university academic, probably best known for his Christmas ghost stories, told to friends and students in his college rooms in the early 1900s, and now often dramatized on radio around Christmas.
 However, he was also a distinguished archaeologist and medievalist, who conducted a lot of research in our region.